 This building look familiar?
 Well, it probably shouldn’t, since it never happened.
 This optimistic 1985 ad for what was to be the Lamar Financial Plaza describes a 27-story mixed-use project spanning the northwestern and northeastern corners of Sixth and Guadalupe Streets, which would serve as the new headquarters of defunct local finance firm Lamar Savings along with a hotel and retail.
 The plan is visible on the graphic seen below published in the Austin American-Statesman back in 1984:

 The development met with delay after delay before ultimately vanishing — probably a result of the 1987 stock market crash and later early 1990s downturn, not to mention the malfeasance of its founder Stanley Adams, who was indicted in 1990 on fraud and conspiracy charges.
-Of course, there’s also the matter of the curse placed on the western side of the intersection after the demolition of the Alamo Hotel previously located there to make way for the new building’s hotel component — let’s hope the 600 Guadalupe tower planned at the same site doesn’t fall victim.
+Of course, there’s also the matter of the curse placed on the western side of the intersection after the demolition of the Alamo Hotel previously located there to make way for part of the unbuilt complex — let’s hope the 600 Guadalupe tower planned at the same site doesn’t fall victim.

 This 1986 ad for the upcoming San Jacinto Center development has a detail that might surprise you — there’s a second office tower shown on the eastern side of the site.
 The aforementioned recession of the early 1990s put the brakes on that plan, but I’m kind of glad it did, since two identical towers might look kind of bland.